 • travel time from the service to home or other locations after collecting the child.

-To inform consideration of reasonable travel time, individuals should consider how long it takes to reach their place of work or other activity directly from the child care service, and vice versa.
+To inform consideration of reasonable travel time, individuals should consider how long it takes to reach their place of work or other participation type directly from the child care service, and vice versa.
 Travel time can include travel via a car, bicycle, public transport and/or walking where appropriate.

-If the place of work or other activity varies day to day, individuals should take this into account when estimating total travel time on a fortnightly basis.
+If the place of work or other participation varies day-to-day, individuals should take this into account when estimating total travel time on a fortnightly basis.

 Example: Nadia is a single parent who lives in Western Sydney and works 7 hours a day in a financial services office near the Sydney CBD.
-Nadia's son Jason attends a CBDC service close to the family home.
+Nadia's son Jason attends an early childhood education and care (ECEC) service close to the family home.
 After she drops Jason at the service, it takes Nadia one hour to drive directly to her workplace and one hour to return.
-Nadia bases her activity estimate on 9 hours per day - 7 hours of work and 2 hours of travel.
+Nadia bases her participation estimate on 9 hours per day - 7 hours of work and 2 hours of travel.

 Example: Kate works as a beauty therapist for 6 hours a day in Canberra.
-Her son Cale attends a CBDC service near the family home.
+Her son Cale attends a ECEC service near the family home.
 After dropping off her son at the service, Kate has a 30 minute drive to the salon.
 After finishing her shift, she goes to the gym for an hour-long workout before returning to the service to collect her son.
-Kate's activity estimate of 7 hours per day includes her hours of work and her 30 minute travel time to and from the service - 6 hours of work and one hour of travel.
+Kate's participation estimate of 7 hours per day includes her hours of work and her 30-minute travel time to and from the service - 6 hours of work and one hour of travel.
 Kate's travel time estimate, however, cannot include her hour at the gym.

 Paid work that varies unpredictably

-Suzie's working hours across 6 fortnights range from 15 hours to 45 hours per fortnight - this would ordinarily give her an activity test result of 36 hours or 72 hours respectively, depending on the hours she worked in that fortnight.
+Suzie's working hours across 6 fortnights range from 15 hours to 60 hours per fortnight - this would ordinarily give her a subsidised hours result of 72 hours, depending on the hours she worked in that fortnight.

-To support her estimated maximum hours of paid work with access to sufficient hours of subsidised approved child care, Suzie would declare an estimate of 45 hours of paid work per fortnight and would be entitled to 72 hours of subsidised child care per fortnight (step 2 of the activity test).
+To support her estimated maximum hours of paid work with access to sufficient hours of subsidised approved child care, Suzie would declare an estimate of 60 hours of paid work per fortnight and would be entitled to 100 hours of subsidised child care per fortnight .

 Example: Milli works 2 casual jobs in the fast food industry.
 Her total hours can vary significantly across fortnights - in some fortnights she may not work at all, while in others she can be assigned up to 5 four hour shifts.

-Individuals who estimate activity in this way will need to notify Centrelink of a change where their level of activity, estimated over 3 months, would cause them to move to another step of the activity test.
-This would include, for example, where the individual stopped working altogether or where the basis of their 3‑month estimate has changed and needs to be updated.
-In the first example, if Suzie moved to a permanent arrangement of two 7.5 hour shifts per fortnight (15 hours of paid work per fortnight), she should notify Centrelink as this would result in her moving to step 1 of the activity test, and being entitled to 36 hours of subsidised care per fortnight.
-In the second example, if Milli stopped working, she should notify Centrelink as this would result in her potentially not meeting the activity test, depending on what other recognised activities she is undertaking, or activity test exemptions she may be eligible for.
+Individuals who estimate participation in this way will need to notify Centrelink of a change where their level of participation, estimated over 3 months, would cause their subsidised hours result to change.
+This would include, for example, where the individual stopped working altogether or where the basis of their 3-month estimate has changed and needs to be updated.
+In the first example, if Suzie moved to a permanent arrangement of two 7.5 hour shifts per fortnight (15 hours of paid work per fortnight), she should notify Centrelink as this would result in her subsidised hours result changing from 100 hours to 72 hours of subsidised care per fortnight.

 Evidentiary requirements

-Individuals self-declare activity to Centrelink and generally evidence is not required at the time of claim or when updating their activity information.
+Individuals self-declare participation to Centrelink and generally evidence is not required at the time of claim or when updating their participation information.
 Centrelink will ask some individuals to provide evidence as part of their normal random spot checks.

 Evidence could include, a copy of a payslip or a letter from the organisation where the individual is a volunteer.

-When an individual (or their partner) experiences a change in activity that would affect their entitlement, for example, that would mean they move from one step of the activity test to the next, they are required to notify Centrelink as soon as possible.
+When an individual (or their partner) experiences a change in participation that would affect their entitlement, they are required to notify Centrelink as soon as possible.

-If an individual reports a change in activity in advance of the change occurring, the new activity test result will take effect from the beginning of the CCS fortnight after the change occurred.
+If an individual reports a change in participation in advance of the change occurring, the new subsidised hours result will take effect from the beginning of the CCS fortnight after the change occurred.

-If the individual reports a change in activity after the change occurred, the change will take effect from the beginning of the CCS fortnight after the change was notified.
+If the individual reports a change in participation after the change occurred, the change will take effect from the beginning of the CCS fortnight after the change was notified.

-If the change in activity test result is beneficial to the individual (for example, it caused the individual to be entitled to more hours of subsidised care per fortnight) a review will be conducted, but the higher result will only be applied for a maximum of 28 days prior to the change being reported to Centrelink.
+If the change in subsidised hours result is beneficial to the individual (for example, it caused the individual to be entitled to an increased hours result of 100 hours) a review will be conducted, but the increased hours result will only be applied for a maximum of 28 days prior to the change being reported to Centrelink.

-If the change is not beneficial to the individual (for example, it caused them to be entitled to fewer hours of subsidised care per fortnight) a review will be conducted, and the lower result will be applied as far back as the change occurred.
+If the change is not beneficial to the individual, for example, it caused the individual to move from 100 hours of subsidised care per fortnight to 72 hours, a review will be conducted, and the lower result will be applied as far back as the change occurred.
 That is, if the individual reports the change 6 months late they may incur a debt in relation to payments already calculated and made on the basis that they had access to more hours of subsidised care than they were in fact entitled to, for that whole period.

-Act reference: FAAct Schedule 2 clause 12(7) Changes in the number of hours of recognised activity
+Act reference: FAAct Schedule 2 clause 12(7) Changes in the number of hours of recognised participation

 FA(Admin)Act section 67FB Notice of change of circumstances: individuals, section 105C Review of entitlement to be paid CCS or ACCS-taking account of changes of circumstances etc.